 What we offer…

-Practitioners will support families to mitigate risk and invest in their children’s wellbeing and education, while simultaneously supporting schools to be the culturally responsive environments our kids need to thrive.
-YERTA delivers outreach work, meeting clients in their homes, schools, or local community locations.
+Practitioners will support families to build upon their children’s wellbeing and education, while simultaneously supporting schools to be the culturally responsive.
+YERTA delivers outreach work, meeting families where they feel safe, for instance in their homes, schools, or local community locations.

 This is a collaborative response between KWY, Department of Education and Department of Human Services.